Pen resting on colorful financial charts

 Understanding the Impact of High Turnover

-- Capital Gains Tax Liabilities: Frequent trading generates more short-term capital gains, which are taxed at higher ordinary income rates compared to long-term capital gains.
-For high-net-worth investors, this can lead to a substantial tax burden.
+2. Capital Gains Tax Liabilities: More trading often means more short-term capital gains, which are usually taxed at higher rates than long-term gains.
+For high-net-worth investors, this can mean a larger tax bill each year.

 Source: Morningstar Research Report on Fund Turnover